Eric Bakker N.D.March 30, 2022

 • Tightness in throat and chest- shortness of breath

-• Racing heart with tingle sensations
+• Racing heart with tingling sensations

 • Hot flushes followed by waves of anxiety